-Organisations struggle to set out a clear vision and strategy for their operations.
-Should the operations be set out to reduce costs, improve controls, increase “internal customer” satisfaction, drive innovation, ensure standardisation, leverage the best technology, delivery the best quality, change the culture of the organisation, or impact top line.
+Organisations frequently struggle to set out a clear vision and strategy for their operations.
+Should the operations be set out to reduce costs, improve controls, increase “internal customer” satisfaction, drive innovation, ensure standardisation, leverage the best technology, delivery the best quality, change the culture of the organisation, or impact top line?

 Without a clear strategy, operational functions tend to attempt to deliver on a plethora of needs which are not well prioritised.
 This generally leads to a suboptimal service delivery model.